 Following WWII, there would be a shortage of decent alcohol and before long bootleg, shochu liquor, referred to as kasutori (effectively Japanese moonshine) began to circulate.
-Being made from whatever ingredients people could scrape together, sometimes even toxic chemicals, kasutori alcohol soon developed an extremely poor reputation in society.
+Being made from whatever ingredients people could scrape together, sometimes even toxic chemicals, kasutori alcohol soon developed an extremely poor reputation in society, with widespread cases of blindness and even death caused by the drink.

 It was this term that would be used to refer to a post-war culture emerging in Japan shirking traditional conservative Japanese values in favour of sexual liberation, hedonism, and to an extent nihilism; portraying it as base and sleazy, like the reputation of kasutori alcohol.
 After the terror of war and witnessing much of what they loved destroyed, it was no surprise that many Japanese people developed a certain carefree and almost apathetic attitude with the fickleness of life exposed to them first-hand.
 If everything you worked for could be vaporised in an instant, why waste precious time adhering to archaic values?
 Japan would also be under American occupation until 1949 and there was very much a sense of limbo in everyone’s lives – people could not focus on rebuilding and returning to normal with the Americans forcing their view of what a modern Japan would look like, both politically and through various sanctions along with demilitarisation.
 Whilst there was a certain degree of benevolence to this treatment, many people would have no doubt felt that their world was being controlled by this external force and there was no real motivation to take responsibility for one’s own life.